Deepest Cuts for Benders Decomposition: Solution Methods for Structured Problems

-The reformulations previously presented in Section~\ref{sec:reformulations-lp} may be used to produce $\ell_p$-deepest cuts using LP/QP blackbox solvers.
-However, unless the subproblem happens to be small or can be decomposed into smaller subproblems, exploiting the combinatorial structure which otherwise would be present in classical Benders subproblems is not straightforward.
-Since exploiting combinatorial structure often produces an order of magnitude in speed-up for the BD algorithm, we propose in this section a specialized iterative algorithm that produces or approximates $\ell_p$-deepest cuts through a series of projections guided by classical Benders cuts.

-As noted in Proposition~\ref{proposition:epigraph}, we can express $\epi$ in terms of the classical optimality and feasibility cuts, which means deepest cuts can be represented as combination of these cuts.
-Provided that there exists an oracle for producing classical cuts efficiently, we show how these cuts can be used for producing deepest cuts.
-Recall from Theorem~\ref{theorem-deepest-cuts-primal} that producing an $\ell_p$-deepest cut is equivalent to finding the $\ell_q$-projection of the incumbent point $(\hat{\yy},\hat{\eta})$ onto the epigraph $\epi$.
-Instead of finding this projection directly, we can iteratively \textit{guide} the projection, as illustrated in Figure~\ref{fig:guided-projections}, by moving from the incumbent point to its projection on the epigraph by successively identifing facets of the epigraph using classical Benders dual subproblems; thus, we call this iterative procedure the \textit{Guided Projections Algorithm} (GPA).
-GPA separates the projection problem \eqref{primal-ssp} into two simpler problems in a row generation manner: (a) producing a new facet of $\epi$ using classical Benders subproblems, and (b) projecting the incumbent point $(\hat{\yy},\hat{\eta})$ onto these half-spaces.
+We now describe a procedure for deriving $\ell_p$-deepest cuts for general $p$.
+Recall from Theorem~\ref{thrm:deepest-cuts-primal} that producing an $\ell_p$-deepest cut is equivalent to finding the $\ell_q$-projection of the incumbent point $(\hat{\yy},\hat{\eta})$ onto the epigraph $\epi$.
+Instead of finding this projection directly, we can iteratively \textit{guide} the projection, as illustrated in Figure~\ref{fig:guided-projections}, by moving from the incumbent point to its projection on the epigraph by successively identifying constraints of $\epi$ by calling the oracle; thus, we call this iterative procedure the \textit{Guided Projections Algorithm} (GPA), see Algorithm~\ref{alg:guided-projections} for pseudocode.